Federal labour standards for interns and student interns

 Shift changes and notice of work schedules

-Your employer must inform you in writing at least 24 hours before they make a change to your scheduled shifts.
-This also applies if your employer changes your shift to standby or on-call.
+Your employer must inform you in writing at least 24 hours before they make a change to one of your scheduled shifts.
+This also applies if your employer changes a period during which you are to be on standby or on-call.

 Your employer is also responsible for providing you with your schedule in writing at least 96 hours before the start of your first shift.
-The new schedule must also include any of your standby or on-call shifts.
-As a student intern, you have the right to refuse a shift that starts within 96 hours from the time that the schedule is provided to you.
+The new schedule must also include any of your standby or on-call periods.
+As a student intern, you have the right to refuse a shift that starts less than 96 hours after the schedule is provided to you.

 Employees under 18 years of age